conan-io/docs/integrations/cmake/cmake_generator.rst

 When :command:`conan install` is executed, a file named *conanbuildinfo.cmake* is created.

 You can include *conanbuildinfo.cmake* in your project's *CMakeLists.txt* to manage your requirements.
 The inclusion of *conanbuildinfo.cmake* doesn't alter the CMake environment at all.
 It simply provides ``CONAN_`` variables and some useful macros.

 Global variables approach
 -------------------------

-The simplest way to consume it would be to invoke the ``conan_basic_setup()`` macro, which will basically set global include directories, libraries directories, definitions, etc. so typically its enough to call:
+The simplest way to consume it would be to invoke the ``conan_basic_setup()`` macro, which will basically set global include directories, libraries directories, definitions, etc. so typically it is enough to call:

 .. code-block:: cmake